108 (artist)

 108 (born 1978) is an Italian artist in the field of street art and contemporary art from Alessandria.

+Career

 108 has moved from working in traditional graffiti art to painting large and mysterious figures that invade public spaces.
 He was the first writer to use numbers instead of letters for his name.
 He started to work when he was a child on the streets of Alessandria, and used different names.